Chulym language: History

+Status

 Chulym is a moribund language and will most likely be extinct by the 2030s.
 It is listed in the UNESCO Red Book of Endangered Languages.
-During the filming of the 2008 American documentary film The Linguists, linguists Greg Anderson and K. David Harrison interviewed and recorded 20 speakers and estimated there may be between 35 and 40 fluent speakers out of a community of overall 426 members.
-The youngest fluent speaker was 54 at the time of filming.
-Lemskaya mentions that this person seems to be the youngest speaker of the Tutal dialect, whereas she has found speakers in their late 40s of the Melet dialect (which Anderson & Harrison call 'Upper Chulym').
+During the filming of the 2008 American documentary film The Linguists, linguists Greg Anderson and K. David Harrison interviewed and recorded 20 speakers and estimated there may be 35 fluent speakers out of a community of overall 426 members.
+The youngest fluent speaker, Vasya Gabov, was 54 at the time of filming.
+Lemskaya mentions that Gabov seems to be the youngest speaker of the Tutal dialect, whereas she has found speakers in their late 40s of the Melet dialect (which Anderson & Harrison call 'Upper Chulym').

-The speakers are located in Russia, in southwestern Siberia, north of the Altay Mountains, in the basin of the Chulym River, a tributary of the Ob River. Ös speakers reside primarily in Belij Yar, Novoshumilovo, Ozyornoe, and Teguldet, in eastern Tomsk Oblast and Pasechnoe in western Krasnoyarsk Kray.
-All speakers are bilingual in Russian.
-In Soviet times, speakers of the language suffered as children were discouraged from or punished for using the language in schools, in a process of language devalorization.

 Documentation

 The fact that Chulym had no written indigenous tradition, made it even more difficult for the language to endure.
 It was not until David Harrison and Greg Anderson from the documentary The Linguists, that they began using scientific methods to document the Chulym language.
 The two linguists highlighted the efforts made to preserve the Chulym language and record what language loss meant to the community.
 The two travel to Tegl'det, a small village where they were able to find three Chulym speakers.
 It was there that they met Vasya, who was the youngest native Chulym speaker at the time.
 Their process of documentation included sitting down in private with the speakers and recording them during the interview.
 Accordingly, in collaboration with Vasya and the other two speakers, the two linguists were able to list words in Chulym such as numbers, greetings, a wool-spinning song, aphorisms, and bear- and moose-hunting stories.
 They were also able to collect personal narratives, spontaneous conversations, body parts, colors, fauna, flora and kin terms, along with instructions on how to use certain tools such as fur-covered skis and wooden canoes.
 They also asked the natives to interpret specific sentences, with the intention to identify some of the rules of Chulym grammar.
 With this, the linguists battled to offset the negative connotations of and attitudes towards the Chulym language.